HoneyKat11/Ambassador-Database-Application/README.md

 ## Requirements
 - Stricter requirements than usual because of controlled information
 - Working with a pre-existing information source (Ambassador Hours Spreadsheet)
+- Identify students via their UIN (no need to track exact email)
+- Need to track graduation year, ambassador status, and total hours

 # Schema Diagram
 ![image](database_schema.png)